TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 [^upesy]: [How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
 Diagrams are in French though.

 Here, the clock signal is first divided by a prescaler of 2, then divided by an auto-reload of 6.
 Thus, the timer runs at $\frac{1}{12}$ the speed of the clock.
-On every overflow (arrow shooting up), the timer starts a new period and triggers an interrupt.
-This interrupt will be used later to trigger a DAC/DMA send.
+On every overflow (arrow shooting up), the timer triggers an interrupt.

-{# TODO insert timer formula somewhere #}

-Timers can be used to trigger events through interrupts, which can trigger things such as ADC conversions and DMA transfers (something we'll look at later).[^timer-events] Heck, they can even be used to trigger other timers!
+These interrupts can trigger functionality such as  DMA transfers (explored later) and ADC conversions.[^timer-events] Heck, they can even be used to trigger other timers!

 [^timer-events]: The extent of timer events depends on hardware support.
 Timers can do a lot on ST boards.
 For other brands, you may need to check the datasheet or reference manual.